Tree Corruption — Detection, Recovery, Prevention

 DELETEstatements that bypass Eloquent and the trait (the package'sdelete()andforceDelete()paths both cascade to descendants — raw SQL does not). - A scoped move that didn't update the child's scope column — the child still references a parent id that exists, but in a different scope, which the orphan query rightly counts as missing.

 Repair.
-Partial. fixTree() ignores orphans during the walk, so
+Partial. fixTree() ignores orphans during the walk, so their lft/rgt/depth remain whatever they were before.
+To actually remove the orphan condition you must either:

 - Re-parent them via